TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power/PowerDesign.md

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/Adrin11-signoffs-Power/Documentation/Images/Powe-Images/MC_New.png)

-The arduino has a buck converter connected to it because the recommended operating voltage is 7-12 volts, and the adjustable buck converter will step down the 14.8 volts from the main power supply to 12 volts.
+The arduino has a buck converter connected to it because the recommended operating voltage is 7-12 volts, but can handle from 6-20 volts.
+The adjustable buck converter will step down the 14.8 volts from the main power supply to 12 volts.
 If 14.8 volts are applied directly to the arduino for long periods of time then the arduino will start to overheat.
 Applying too much voltage can also damage the on board voltage regulator.

 Drive Train Power Connections